dfrnt-labs/terminusdb-docs-static/src/app/docs/path-queries-in-graphql/page.md

 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have full access to the data needed for this tutorial.

 ## Using a Path Query

 Sometimes we want to search for links that are not immediate, but need to follow a chain of links to get the object of interest.
-TerminusCMS gives us [path queries](/docs/path-query-reference-guide/) which allow us to succinctly express this.
+TerminusDB gives us [path queries](/docs/path-query-reference-guide/) which allow us to succinctly express this.

 We can find a path in GraphQL by using the `_path_to_CLASS` query, where CLASS is the name of one of our classes.
 One path should be populated for each of the available classes.